joshmarinacci/hiero-consensus-node/docs/simplefees/architecture.md

 This is the architecture for simple fees aka. *Fees 2.0*.

-The Fees schedule is defined by the AbstractFeesSchedule class with two concrete implementations, one to load the schedule from JSON and the other one for unit testing using in-memory fees.
+The Fees schedule is defined by the AbstractFeesSchedule interface with two implementations, one to load the schedule from JSON and the other one for unit testing using in-memory fees.

 ```mermaid